 I find most everyone else’s stuffing to be dry.
 Stuffing is really meant to be a bread pudding which should be moist and rich.
-Eggs, butter and and plenty of flavorful turkey broth make this gluten-free stuffing perfect, even without gravy.
-Let the mixture sit for 20 minutes before putting it in the baking dish to be sure that the bread absorbs all of the liquid.
+Eggs, butter and and plenty of flavorful turkey broth or stock make this gluten-free stuffing perfect, even without gravy.
+Let the mixture sit for at least 20 minutes before putting it in the baking dish.
+This will assure that the bread absorbs all of the liquid.

-I,m a purist when it comes to Thanksgiving.
-So I flavor mine with the traditional Thanksgiving flavors of onion, celery, sage and thyme.
+I’m a purist when it comes to Thanksgiving.
+So I flavor my stuffing with the traditional Thanksgiving flavors of onion, celery, sage and thyme.
 If you like rosemary, that can make a nice addition also but it is a strong flavor, so just go easy on it.
 See below for some other variations.

 This gluten-free stuffing can be prepared and baked a day or two ahead and re-heated on the day of your meal.
 I suggest removing it from the refrigerator 30 minutes before heating.
+This way it will heat up faster in the oven and won’t dry out.
 Cover the pan with tin foil for the first 20 minutes in the oven then remove to let the top get a nice crust.

 Gluten-Free Stuffing – Variations: